SOCR/HAC_AD/code/README.md

 Notebooks are R Markdown (`*.Rmd`) files that contain code 'blocks' and integrated human readable text.

 ## Scripts
 Scripts are files (`*.R`) that can be used in various different notebooks.
-The functions in these scripts can be called using:
+The functions in these scripts can be called into a workspace or notebook using the following line:

 ```
 source([function_file_name].R)
 ```

 ## Template
-There is a notebook template to ensure all analysis is formatted consistently.
+The [TEMPLATE](template.Rmd) notebook is to ensure all analysis is formatted consistently.